Araeah's Red Standard Poodles will be following Dr Dodds Protocol (below) for all future litters born at my home beginning June 1st, 2016

 Over vaccinating can cause many health problems in our dogs and we need to advocate for them.

-Do some research, as our Vets are great people, but sometimes push for too many unneccesary vaccines and procedures.
+Do some research, as our Vets are great people, but sometimes push for too many unnecesary vaccines and procedures.

-I use / reccommend K9 Advantix for my dogs from May-November...it protects from: Mosquitos, ticks and fleas so no need double dosing with frontline/heartguard combination or any other.
+I use / recommend K9 Advantix for my dogs from May-November...it protects from: Mosquitos, ticks and fleas so no need double dosing with frontline/heartguard combination or any other.

-I also reccommend the NuVet Vitamin daily wafer for your puppy...they have been started on the wafer before leaving Araeah's after weaning is complete.
+I also recommend the NuVet Supplement daily wafer for your puppy...they have been started on the wafer before leaving Araeah's after weaning is complete.
+This supplement supports their immune system giving them added protection.

 2013 and 2014 Vaccination Protocol